 This situation can occur in different parts of the body although it mainly affects the back or neck.
 And, although this condition can be remedied by proper rest including sleep hygiene and massage, sometimes, nothing short of a visit to the orthopedic surgeon will provide comfort.

-Damage caused by a pinched nerve can be transient in its duration or long-lasting.
-And while doctors can’t fully cure this condition in some patients, the right treatment will alleviate pinched nerve pain.
+Damage caused by pinched nerves can be transient in its duration or long-lasting.
+And while doctors can’t fully cure this condition in some patients, the right health treatment will alleviate pinched nerve pain.

 This condition usually comes with a number of symptoms which signal to its presence.
 The most common sign of its occurrence, however, is the presence of pain.
 Other signs and symptoms that herald the occurrence of a pinched nerve include: